simonw/sqlite-utils/docs/cli-reference.rst

           sqlite-utils create-database trees.db

     Options:
-      --enable-wal  Enable WAL mode on the created database -h, --help    Show this message and exit.
+      --enable-wal           Enable WAL mode on the created database --init-spatialite      Enable SpatiaLite on the created database --load-extension TEXT  SQLite extensions to load
+      -h, --help             Show this message and exit.

 create-table